kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 Hey what's up everybody, this is Naeem.
 In today's screencast, I'm going to show you how to avoid code duplication and provide centralized configuration for **Alamofire** network calls.

+**Alamofire** is a popular networking library written up in Swift for,
+- iOS,
+- macOS,
+- watchOS,
+- and tvOS.

-**Alamofire** is a very popular Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by the **Alamofire Software Foundation**.
+It is created by the **Alamofire Software Foundation**.

 This screencast is for developers who have experience using **Alamofire** in their apps.
 For those that have, probably you have created `APIManager` or `NetworkModel` of your apps using **Alamofire**, which ends up in a mess on every new version of APIs.

-Let's have a look on the examples of **Alamofire** networking stack which has code duplication, that creates chaos on every API changes.
+Let's have a look on the examples of **Alamofire** networking stack which has code duplication, that ends up in a mess on every API changes.

 [Note: This functions are already written up as a part of pre-requisite in the code, so no need to write it down, just need to focus on this functions on video editing.]

 In our screencast demo we have 3 **Alamofire** networking function with hardcoded URL, API endpoints with common `Authorization` token.

-Upload function:
+1 - Upload function:
 ```
 Alamofire.upload(
   multipartFormData: { multipartFormData in